cdransf/cd-11ty/src/posts/2022/automating-email-cleanup-in-gmail.md

 'label:alerts -label:inbox'
 ```

-Unrelated to cleanup, I also mark any unread emails in my archive as read, with this script running every minute using the `Time-driven` event source, `Minute timer` and is executed every minute (heavy-handed perhaps, but the error-rate for this has only been 0.02%):
+Unrelated to clean up, I also mark any unread emails in my archive as read, with this script running every minute using the `Time-driven` event source, `Minute timer` and is executed every minute (heavy-handed perhaps, but the error-rate for this has only been 0.02%):

 ```javascript
 function markArchivedAsRead() {